open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/b3881b70-5e0d-4824-a54e-08fe92605252)

-The permissible range for desired retention is 0.70 to 0.97.
+The permissible range for desired retention is 0.70 to 0.97 (0.7 to 0.99 in Anki 23.10.1 or newer).
 Higher retention leads to more reviews per day.

 Be conservative when adjusting this setting - higher values will greatly increase your workload, and lower values can be demoralizing when you forget a lot of material.